executablebooks/meta/docs/index.md

   users should not have to know anything about Sphinx, caching, etc. A simple user interface will hide most of the complexity of this process.

+See the [tools section](tools) for a few examples of the tools we've created as a part of this project.

 ## Our principles and constraints